DearCyGui/Demos/docs/callbacks.md

 of handlers attached to an item, that is the way to know for which item the handler reacted.
 Indeed a handler can be attached to many items.
 The third argument is specific to how the callback was issued.
-In the case of UI items, it is generally the same as item.value.
+In the case of UI items, it is generally the same as `item.value`.
 For handlers, see the description of the handler.
 The idea is that the value should be something immediately useful to react to the callback.